 The Worshipful Company of Turners Bursary Awards

-For 2017, the Turners Company offered bursaries worth up to a combined value of £10,000 to assist talented woodturners to develop their craft skills and to move to a higher level of achievement.
+For 2019, the Turners Company offered bursaries worth up to a combined value of just over £10,000 to assist talented woodturners to develop their craft skills and to move to a higher level of achievement.
 The awards were open to UK resident turners whose work is well regarded by their peers and who could put forward a clear plan of how the award will advance their work, expand the boundaries of the craft of turning and raise the profile of the craft.
 This year, there were an unprecedented amount of applicants, and the panel had to make some difficult decisions.
 The lucky recipients for the 2019 award are as follows:

 Bursary Awards Winners 2017

 Darren runs his woodturning business from his home address in Suffolk.
 He produces a huge range of items catering for all tastes and pockets, from personalised trinkets, artistic and utliltarian items, to architecutral or interior designed pieces.
 He won first prize in the Company Plain Turning Competition at Wizardry in Wood 2016.
 The Company have awarded Darren a bursary for training with Les Thorne, and help with marketing and web design for his business.